Skin Tag Removal

 What can you do about skin tags?
 Skin tags are fleshy skin growths that are unsightly and annoying.
 They get caught in jewellery and clothes, can get torn, bleed or irritated and inflamed.
-They are harmless, and people come to get them removed because of appearance or because they have become annoying and irritating.
+However, they are harmless, and people come to get them removed because of their appearance or because they have become annoying.

 What causes skin tags?

 Skin tags are benign and rarely cause symptoms.
-They can be annoying or itchy and occasionally can become swollen and painful if they are irritated.
-The cause is not always known; however, they easily removed.
+However, they can be annoying or itchy and occasionally become swollen and painful if irritated.
+The cause is not always known; however, they are quickly removed.